icgc-argo-workflows/pre-alignment-qc/README.md

 which specific version of a module is to be imported.

 ## Major tasks performed in the workflow
-* download input sequencing metadata/data from `SONG/SCORE`
+* download input sequencing metadata/data from data center using [SONG/SCORE client tools](https://docs.icgc-argo.org/docs/submission/submitting-molecular-data#data-submission-client-configuration)
 * preprocess input sequencing reads (in `FASTQ` or `BAM`) into lane level (aka read group level) `FASTQs`
 * perform `FastQC` analysis for each lane `FASTQs`
 * perform `Cutadapt` analysis for each lane `FASTQs`